This page documents upgrade issues and notes. These may apply to either of the three upgrade types (charms, OpenStack, series).

 #1885516 for details.

-Before upgrading Ceph its
+Before upgrading Ceph, option

-require-osd-release option should be set to the
+require-osd-release should reflect the

 On any ceph-mon unit, the current value of the option can be queried with: